 The upper boundary identifies the level of bullish sentiment that is currently present in the market, highlighting the extent to which long positions are likely to produce gains in the sessions ahead.

-The center-point of the Donchian Channel outlines the price median for the trading period, and this can help traders assess whether bulls or bears are currently in control of the market.
+The centre-point of the Donchian Channel outlines the price median for the trading period, and this can help traders assess whether bulls or bears are currently in control of the market.

 The lower boundary identifies the level of bearish sentiment that is present in the market, highlighting the extent to which short positions are likely to produce gains after they are initiated.